ethanselzer/react-image-magnify/README.md

 # react-image-magnify

-A React component for desktop and touch environments.
+A React image magnification component for desktop and touch.

 Desktop displays a side by side enlarged image view, with tinted control-image mask.
 Supports delaying hover and hover-off, which may help reduce unintentional triggering.